Secure Cooperative Regenerating Codes for Distributed Storage Systems

-Next, we show that the proposed scheme is indeed $(\ell_1,0)-$secure.
-If $\ev$, $\uv$, and $\rv$ denote the data observed by eavesdropper, original data to be stored, and the randomness added to the original data before encoding respectively, then it is sufficient to show (i) $H(\ev) \leq H(\rv)$ and (ii) $H(\rv| \uv, \ev) = 0$ in order to establish the secrecy claim (see Lemma~\ref{thm:SecrecyLemma}).
+Next, we show that the proposed scheme is indeed $(\ell_1,0)$-secure.
+Let $\ev$, $\fv^s$, and $\rv$ denote the data observed by an eavesdropper, the original data to be stored, and the randomness added to the original data before encoding, respectively.
+It is sufficient to show (i) $H(\ev) \leq H(\rv)$ and (ii) $H(\rv| \fv^s, \ev) = 0$ in order to establish the secrecy claim (see Lemma~\ref{thm:SecrecyLemma}).
 To argue the first requirement, noting that number of eavesdropped symbols are $\ell_1\alpha=\ell_1(2d+t-1)$, we will show that $\ell_1^2-\ell_1$ number of these are linearly dependent on the remaining ones.
-The eavesdropper, without loss of generality considering the first $\ell_1$ nodes, observes the symbols given in Fig.~\ref{fig:MBCREave}.
+The eavesdropper, without loss of generality considering the first $\ell_1$ nodes as eavesdropped nodes, observes the symbols given in Fig.~\ref{fig:MBCREave}.
 Due to the code construction, each row above represents evaluations of a polynomial of degree less than $d+t$ and each column represents a polynomial of degree less than $d$.
-Hence, we observe that each of the symbols denoted with bold (blue) font in the matrix of Fig.~\ref{fig:MBCREave} is a linear combination of the remaining ones.
-Therefore, $H(\ev)=\ell_1\alpha-\ell_1(\ell_1-1)=H(\rv)$.
+Hence, we observe that each of the symbols denoted with a colored font in the matrix of Fig.~\ref{fig:MBCREave} is a linear combination of the remaining ones.
+Therefore, $H(\ev) \leq \ell_1\alpha-\ell_1(\ell_1-1)=H(\rv)$.

-In order to show that second requirement also holds, we present a method to decode randomness $\rv$ given $\uv$ and data stored on any $\ell_1$ nodes.
-Once we know the data symbols $\uv$, we can remove the monomials associated to data symbols in $F(X,Y)$ and the contribution of these monomials from the polynomial evaluations stored on DSS.
-Let $\widehat{F}(X,Y)$ denote the bivariate polynomial that we obtain by removing the data monomials:
+In order to show that second requirement also holds, we present a method to decode randomness $\rv$ given $\fv^s$ and data stored on any $\ell_1$ nodes.
+Once we know the data symbols $\fv^s$, we can remove the monomials associated to data symbols in $F(Y,Z)$ and the contribution of these monomials from the polynomial evaluations stored on DSS.
+Let $\widehat{F}(Y,Z)$ denote the bivariate polynomial that we obtain by removing the data monomials:

-$\widehat{F}(X,Y)$ can be rewritten as:
+$\widehat{F}(Y,Z)$ can be rewritten as:

-where
+where $\hat{a}_{0:\ell_1-1, 0:\ell_1-1} = a_{0:\ell_1-1, 0:\ell_1-1}, \hat{b}_{0:\ell_1-1, \ell_1:k-1} = a_{0:\ell_1-1, \ell_1:k-1}, \hat{b}_{0:\ell_1-1, k:d+t-1}= b_{0:\ell_1-1, k:d+t-1}, \hat{c}_{\ell_1:k-1, 0:\ell_1-1} = a_{\ell_1:k-1, 0:\ell_1-1}, \hat{c}_{k:d-1, 0:\ell_1-1}= c_{k:d-1, 0:\ell_1-1}.$